a note for parents

 Creating a space that feels safe, comfortable, and even fun (I promise!) is critical to successful treatment.
 For our work together to lead to meaningful change though, co-creating a clear vision of what your child wants their life to look like, what they want to change, and what it will take to get there is crucial.
 My work is most often focused exposure and response prevention, cognitive-behavior therapy, and acceptance & commitment therapy.
 Together, we learn and practice emotion regulation and anxiety management skills, as well as strategies for building healthy relationships.
 Helping clients face their fears and witnessing them re-engage in aspects of life that anxiety has held them back from is one of the most rewarding parts of my job.
 Ultimately, I want your child to recognize and use their strengths in order to develop confidence and a healthy sense of self that extends way beyond therapy.

 We know that emotional challenges have significant overlap with learning and developmental challenges.
-Should you or I (or the child’s teachers) suspect that ADHD, ASD, or other learning challenges might be getting in the way socially or academically, I have a close network of psychologists whom I collaborate with to streamline the process of psychoeducational testing.
-I can help you and your child understand the testing process from start to finish, as well as facilitate any interventions that are recommended both in and out of school.
+Should you or I (or the child’s teachers) suspect that ADHD, ASD, or other learning challenges might be getting in the way socially or academically, I can help streamline the process of psychoeducational testing.
+This includes help with finding the right practitioner, understanding the report, and facilitating any recommended supports in and out of school.

-When helpful or requested, I collaborate with school counselors or administrators in order to gain a full understanding of your child’s functioning and maximize the support they can receive in their school environment.
+When requested, I collaborate with school counselors or administrators in order to gain a full understanding of your child’s functioning and maximize the support they can receive in their school environment.

 parent support & communication